mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 We have to build a transaction that spends the script utxo, pays to the sender the tokens specified in the Escrow Info, and burns the control token.
+We also have to specify that the receiver gets the payment in the corresponding address.
 First, we get the utxo and extract from there the Escrow Info.

 .. code:: Haskell